St. George

 5 Interesting Facts About St. George

 - St. George is commonly depicted in art slaying a dragon, a story that made him popular.
-A dragon (most probably a crocodile) was terrorizing the land, and to appease the dragon, the townspeople fed it with sheep and then human beings chosen by lot.
-Unfortunately, the king’s daughter was chosen to be served to the dragon, but St. George came along and slew the dragon and was offered anything he wanted for killing it.
-He refused all the king’s offers, but George made him promise to build churches, honor the priests and help the poor.
+A dragon (most probably a crocodile) was terrorizing the land, and to appease the dragon, the townspeople fed it sheep and then human beings chosen by lot.
+Unfortunately, the king’s daughter was chosen to be served to the dragon, but St. George came along and slew the dragon, and he was offered anything he wanted for killing it.
+He refused all the king’s offers, but George made him promise to build churches, honor the priests, and help the poor.

-- St. George is the patron saint of England and of Georgia and is venerated as one of the 14 Auxiliary Saints or Holy Helpers.
-With him were Saints Blase, Erasmus, Pantaleon, Vitus, Christopher, Denis, Cyriacus, Acacius, Eustace, Giles, Margaret, Barbara and Catherine.
+- St. George is the patron saint of England and Georgia and is venerated as one of the 14 Auxiliary Saints or Holy Helpers.
+With him were Saints Blase, Erasmus, Pantaleon, Vitus, Christopher, Denis, Cyriacus, Acacius, Eustace, Giles, Margaret, Barbara, and Catherine.

 - St. George stands out among other saints and legends because he is known and revered by both Muslims and Christians.

-- In Egypt, the Coptic Orthodox Church of Alexandria calls St. George the “Prince of Martyrs” and celebrates on May 1.
-There is a second celebration on November 17, in honor of the first church dedicated to him.
+- In Egypt, the Coptic Orthodox Church of Alexandria calls St. George the “Prince of Martyrs” and celebrates him on May 1.
+There is a second celebration on November 17 in honor of the first church dedicated to him.

 Prayer to St. George